 This course is designed to foster a deeper level of learning of essential chemical concepts and enduring understandings as developed by the AP College Board.
-AP Chemistry is the equivalent of a first year college Chemistry course.
-There are six main ideas: Structure of Matter, Bonding & Intermolecular Forces, Reactions, Kinetics, Thermochemistry, & Equilibrium.
+AP Chemistry is the equivalent of a first-year college Chemistry course.
+There are several main ideas: Atomic Structure and Properties, Bonding & Intermolecular Forces, Chemical Reactions, Kinetics, Thermodynamic, Equilibrium, and Acids and Bases.
 Students will be able to coordinate knowledge, reasoning skills, and evidence to explain and predict natural phenomena.

-It is strongly suggested that students have earned a B or better in both Honors Chemistry I and Algebra 2 and have exceptional analytical and mathematical thinking skills to be successful in this class.
+It is strongly suggested that only students that have earned a B or better in both Honors Chemistry I and Algebra 2 take the class.
+Students must have exceptional analytical and mathematical thinking skills to be successful in this rigorous course.
 The class will meet 9 periods in a six-day rotation.
-It is recommended that students taking this course take the Advanced Placement (AP) National Exam at the end of the course.
+It is recommended that students taking this course take the advanced Placement (AP) National Exam at the end of the course.

-COURSE #4020

-Grade Level: 11,12
+COURSE #4020 Honors Biology 2 Level: Honors Grade Level: 11,12

-NCAA Core: Yes